tdwg/vocab/maintenance-specification.md

 ### **4.3 User feedback reports**

 Proposals to include vocabulary enhancements as part of the vocabulary standard will move through the full change process.
-However, because these enhancements also place restrictions on use of the basic vocabulary layer, there should be clear evidence of their necessity and effectiveness relative to community need.
+However, because these enhancements also place constraints on use of the basic vocabulary layer, there should be clear evidence of their necessity and effectiveness relative to community need.
 This evidence must be reported by the working group developing the enhancements in the form of user feedback reports.

 ### **4.3.1 Feature Report**